Baldur’s Gate 3 Cleric Nature Domain Build And Subclass Guide

 Best armor and weapons

-Helm: Helm of Balduran – Gain +2 health at the start of each turn and +1 to armor class and saving throws.
-Also grants Stun immunity and prevents you from being critically hit.
+Helm: Helm of Balduran—You gain +2 health at the start of each turn and +1 to armor class and saving throws.
+It also grants Stun immunity and prevents you from being critically hit.

 Back: Cindermoth Cloak – Deals fire damage to any nearby enemies that attack you.

-Armor: Blackguard’s Plate.
-Reduces incoming damage by 1 along with an advantage to Wisdom Saving Throw Checks.
+Armor: Blackguard’s Plate reduces incoming damage by 1 and gives an advantage to Wisdom Saving Throw Checks.

 Hands: Hr’a’cknir bracers.
 The Telekinesis ability from this is especially useful for disrupting enemy formations and synergizing with your own terrain-altering spells.